io.randomseed.bankster.scale

 (->int n)(->int n rounding-mode)

-Converts to an int with optional rounding.
+Converts to an int (may cast to long on call boundaries) with optional rounding.

 ->long